azothjs/azoth/README.md

 Superstatic UI Rendering Library

-## What's this about?

-`diamond` is an experimental ui rendering library that supports recursive, templated data binding - written as simple and fast as possible.
+Experimental ui rendering library:

-How fast? `diamond` can rival, or even be faster, than the same content rendered as a static document.
+* fast or faster than same content rendered as a static document

-## How is that even possible?
+* supports nested sections
+* some simple data-bindng (think todo list)

 `diamond` is an attempt to adapt the fastest vanilla js solution to data-binding and turn that into a rendering engine.
 For more technical details, see [this explanation](./HOW-IT-WORKS.md).

-## Project Scope

-`diamond` is intended as a ui rendering engine only.
-Its job is to create and update dom nodes as fast and efficiently as possible.

-In fact there's no parser in `diamond`!
-It exposes very general capabilities to supply a template fragment and a set of binding functions, as well as a "context" interface that is passed into binding functions so they can report data changes and have `diamond` render or update ui as necessary.

-For simple projects, it may be possible to directly use `diamond`.
-The more expected case would be to go through a library or framework that provided a developer-centric api.

-At a high-level `diamond` should offer an API for:

-1. Rendering dom output based on one or more related templates
-2. Binding nested sections that can maintain `0` to `n` instances
-3. Binding to text nodes and form controls
-4. Selective one-time, one-way, and/or two-way data binding
-5. Reporting specific data changes including specific list-oriented interfaces for fast array "splice" bindings.

-While `diamond` will have a notification api through which data changes are communicated, it will not offer any data tracking and mutation services, only the api for notifying the engine to update specific content.

-## Background

-I am a contributor to [RactiveJS](https://github.com/ractivejs/ractive).
-This project is an attempt to synthesize many ideas, based on both the good and bad of working with the Ractive code base (and the good and bad of other js ui libraries and frameworks).

-As mentioned above, I'm starting by reducing the scope to just the rendering engine.
-Obviously Ractive would be a good fit for first possible integration once the library is matured enough to be usuable.

 ## Running the Project

-Currently the project is geared towards research and early development, so a bit lacking on packaging and deployment (but not tests!)
+Currently the project is in research and early development, so a bit lacking on packaging and deployment (but not tests!).

-Everything is available via `npm start` which runs a gobble dev server running at `http://localhost:4567` (base url will give run tests).
+Everything is available via `npm start` which runs a gobble dev server running at `http://localhost:4567` which runs the tests.

-`http://localhost:4567/research/[name].html` has some full page examples and research.
+`http://localhost:4567/research/[name].html` has the full page examples and research.

 If you want to build a stand-alone version of the library, run `gobble build dist -f` where `dist` is the name of the destination directory